-Well, ouzo is made with anise and thus carries a strong ‘black licorice’ taste.
-There really is no way around it.
-If you’re not a black licorice fan, the chances of you liking this straight are slim to none.
+Ouzo is made with anise and thus carries a strong ‘black licorice’ taste.
+There really is no way around it; if you’re not a black licorice fan, the chances of you liking this straight are slim to none.

-However, if you add more water, lemon juice, mint leaves, and honey - well you can begin to mask the taste and make someone who wouldn't enjoy this order a second.
+If you add more water, lemon juice, mint leaves, and honey - well you can begin to mask the taste and make someone who wouldn't enjoy this order a second.
 Now you’ve got people drinking ouzo, and that makes every Greek happy.
-And if you drink it, you soon will be too, as ouzo is 45% alcohol (90 proof) - more than whiskey, so please drink responsibly - It creeps up on you.
+If you drink it, you soon will be too, as ouzo is 45% alcohol (90 proof) - more than whiskey, so please drink responsibly.

 As they say in Greece, Yiamas” (γεια μας- to your health/cheers).